Kaludah: Fire

 When she was still the newest vessel in the Sydney Ferries fleet, Kaludah caught fire at the Gladesville bridge wharf on 22 March 1911.
 Burnt almost to the waterline, she was one of the shortest lived of any Sydney ferry.
 The night before the fire, the vessel had been moored to the Gladesville Bridge wharf after her final trip for the day.
 A deck hand slept aboard as usual.
 At 5.17 am, Andrew Adams, a passing tramway starter on a tram in Drummoyne Avenue Drummoyne noticed flames issuing from the vessel about amidships.
 He and William Fisher, the night bridge-keeper, rushed down to the Kaludah.
 The two called out waking the deckhand sleeping aboard.
 With flames preventing him leaving his cabin through the door, he climbed out a window and escaped onto the wharf along a rope.

 The fire burnt through the ferry's lines and she drifted downstream after which flames were reported to have broken out in several locations.
-She was taken under tow by the fire boat Peluvis which doused her with water.
+She was taken under tow by the fire boat Pluvius which doused her with water.
 She burnt to the water line, and was beached at low tide in Tarban Creek near Villa Maria, being submerged on the high tide.